TylerLeonhardt/talk-proposals/bio.md

 Tyler is a developer on the PowerShell team at Microsoft.
-In addition to PowerShell itself, he works on the VSCode extension for PowerShell, the PowerShell experience in Azure Functions, and more!
+In addition to PowerShell itself, he works on the Visual Studio Code extension for PowerShell, helped ship the PowerShell experience in Azure Functions v2, and more!
 He also live streams coding at work.
 He's a developer experience nut,